demisto/content-docs/docs/partners/marketplace.md

 ## Contact us

-Reach out to the [Alliances Team](mailto:soar.alliances@paloaltonetworks.com) to discuss your new or improved listing on our marketplace.
+Reach out to the [Partner Success Team](mailto:soar.alliances@paloaltonetworks.com) to discuss your new or improved listing on our marketplace.